Anna Odine Strøm

 Anna Odine Strøm (born 17 April 1998) is a Norwegian ski jumper.
+She won two gold medals and one silver medal at the 2026 Winter Olympics.

 Her achievements include winning individual bronze medals in the world championships in 2023 and 2025, and winning team medals in 2019, 2021, 2023 and 2025.

-Biography
+Career

 Strøm was born in Alta on 17 April 1998.
 She has represented Norway at FIS Nordic World Ski Championships five times (in 2015, 2019, 2021, 2023 and 2025).

 She won a bronze medal in the normal hill at the FIS Nordic World Ski Championships 2023.
 Competing at the 2023 European Games, she was part of the Norwegian team that placed second in the mixed team contest, along with Eirin Maria Kvandal, Robert Johansson, and Marius Lindvik.

 She won a bronze medal in Individual NH at the FIS Nordic World Ski Championships 2025 in Trondheim.
 She further won a gold medal in women's team normal hill with the Norwegian team at the 2025 world championships.

+She won 2 gold medals and 1 silver medal at the 2026 Winter Olympics.
+She is the first female ski jumper ever to win both individual normal hill and individual large hill events at the same Winter Olympic Games.